 I know that not being there in person can be hard and technology has its place.
 These suggestions are for those who want ideas to cut these costs.

-Like all places there are good and bad operators.
+Like any business there are good and bad operators.
 At the end of the day a funeral director is a businessperson.
 As such, the bottom line is a huge focus – even if they say it isn’t, it is.

 The funeral home would like to do as much as they can for the family.
 That is why they built chapels and offer catering on their premises.
 Because the more they can do, the more they can charge.
-So with skill and tactics they have methods of getting families to do more.

-The main thing a funeral director really does is transporting the body.
+A main task a funeral director does is transporting the body.
 They collect it from the hospital or home and take it to the funeral home.
 Then they take the person, in the coffin, to the funeral service or their last destination – burial or cremation.

 They do this because transporting a body and a coffin is tricky.
-Some families have done this, but for many – it is something they don’t even want to think about.
+Some families have done this, but for many – it is something they don’t even want to think about doing themselves.

-And funeral homes generally won’t just do the paperwork without any other involvement.
+Funeral homes generally won’t just do the paperwork without any other involvement.
 Just like they often won’t sell only a coffin, because they want the opportunity to do more and therefore earn more.
 We are happy to help in anyway – including just the paperwork.

 Keep in mind that everything a funeral home does for you will cost money.
 Flowers, service sheets, viewings… the list can go on and on.